zhegwood/phalcon.angular.bootstrap/README.md

 # phalcon.angular.bootstrap
-Bootstrap for a non single page implementation of Angular, Phalcon, and Bootstrap.
-Has a user signup, activation email (using SendGrid), and user login to a secure page built-in.
+Biolerplate for a non single page implementation of Angular, Phalcon, and Bootstrap.
+Has a user creation, activation email (using SendGrid), user login to a secure page, and role management to an admin page

 Requirements:
 Phalcon www.phalconphp.com